Stuffed Flounder Florentine

 - 2 oz shredded mozzarella

-- 1 oz bleu cheese or cheese of your choice
+- 2 oz gorgonzola cheese or cheese of your choice

 - 2 oz butter

-- 1 cup chicken stock or Shrimp Stock
+- 1 cup chicken stock shrimp stock or vegetable stock may be used instead

-Saute the baby spinach in a little olive oil, let the spinach cook down completely, this should only take a few minutes, then remove from stove to cool.
+Saute the baby spinach in a little olive oil.
+Let the spinach cook down completely (add a little water if necessary), this should only take a few minutes.

 While the spinach is cooling start your Mornay sauce